EN ISO 20471 Explained: Hi-Vis Classes, Requirements & Employer Responsibilities (UK)

 What Makes a Garment EN ISO 20471 Compliant?

-For hi-vis clothing to be compliant, EN ISO 20471 requires:
+For hi-vis clothing to be compliant, EN ISO 20471 requires more than just bright fabric.
+A compliant garment must meet technical requirements in four areas:

 1. Fluorescent Background Material